antcim/netsecqkd/README.md

 For the message exchange we randomly pick two nodes among the available one and send a message from the first of these to the second.

-Each run will generate a a folder in the `sim directory`.
+Each run will generate a folder in the `sim directory`.

 **How to run the project**
 ```